Analysis | Ron Johnson’s unscientific use of vaccine and death data

 — Exchange on “The Vicki McKenna Show,” May 6, 2021

-Johnson this year has been making scientifically dubious claims about covid-19 vaccines, arguing that U.S. health officials and agencies are not disclosing all the relevant risks and open questions to the public.
+Johnson this year has been making scientifically dubious claims about coronavirus vaccines, arguing that U.S. health officials and agencies are not disclosing all the relevant risks and open questions to the public.

 But the information he provides in media appearances, ostensibly to fill in the gaps, is highly suspect.

 Take this interview with a conservative radio host in Wisconsin.
-The senator was asked how many people have died after getting vaccinated against covid.
+The senator was asked how many people have died after getting vaccinated against the coronavirus, which causes the disease covid-19.
 He cited data from the Vaccine Adverse Event Reporting System (VAERS) and suggested the death count was above 3,000.

-The Centers for Disease Control and Prevention (CDC) say this data does not establish cause and effect between vaccinations and reported deaths.
+The Centers for Disease Control and Prevention (CDC) says this data does not establish cause and effect between coronavirus vaccinations and reported deaths.
 A range of experts on immunology told us Johnson was misusing the data and exaggerating the known risks of getting the shot.

 The CDC also says: “A review of available clinical information, including death certificates, autopsy, and medical records has not established a causal link to COVID-19 vaccines.”